euphorie/osha.oiradoc/docs/manuals/editor2.rst

     For example:
         - *The floors are not free of obstacles.*

-        - *It’s not guaranteed that the floors are always free of obstacles.*
+        - *It is not guaranteed that the floors are always free of obstacles.*

-        - *It’s possible, that floors are sometimes occupied by obstacles.*
+        - *It is possible that floors are sometimes occupied by obstacles.*

 **Description**:
     Describe the risk and provide the end-user with any relevant